filamentgroup/shoestring/README.md

 		// execute code here
 	} );

-Internally, this dom-ready shortcut also provides the benefit of doing nothing at all in browsers that don't mass the `Shoestring.qualified` boolean (which, by default, checks for `document.querySelectorAll` support).

-That same test is exposed in a handy api method as well: `qualify`.
-The `qualify` method serves two purposes: first, you can run it with no arguments to find out if a browser is qualified to run `shoestring`, receiving a boolean answer:

-    var qualifiedBrowser = shoestring.qualify();

-More useful, you can pass a function to `qualify` and that function will only execute in qualified browsers.
-If all of your code executes via DOM ready, you won't need this, but if it executes earlier, just Shoestring your code in a `qualify` callback to safeproof its execution.
-Basically, you might use `qualify` in place of your typical `IIFE` wrapper:

-    shoestring.qualify(
-		// It's safer in here.
-	    shoestring( "#foo, .bar" ).each(function(){
-			console.log( this );
-			// here, "this" refers to the current element in iteration });
-	);

-By default, `qualify` uses the boolean stored in `Shoestring.qualified` internally, to determine browser qualification.
-You can override `Shoestring.qualified` with any combination of features you want.
-By default, it just needs `document.querySelectorAll` support.

 OK, that's all `shoestring` has in the way of dom helpers... from there, we can add extensions.

 For extensions, `shoestring` comes with a utility function or three.
 First, the `extend` method, which is just a simple object extender: